Co-Editor-in-Chief Rosanna del Gaudio, Ph.D. (Astrobiology) Prof. Aggregate of Molecular Biology,

 Policy on Conflict of Interest

-The Journal of Astrobiology and Space Science Reviews requires all authors to state and indicate, in their submission cover letter, any conflicts of interest, e.g. writing a review which promotes the financial interests of the authors or their employer.
+The Journal of Astrobiology requires all authors to state and indicate, in their submission cover letter, any conflicts of interest, e.g. writing a review which promotes the financial interests of the authors or their employer.
 If there is a conflict of interest, this must also be specified at the end of the article (before the References), in a section titled: Conflicts of Interest.

 Policy on Human and Animal Rights, and Informed Consent

-The Journal of Astrobiology and Space Science Reviews does not publish new research unless presented as a supplement to the literature review.
-If your review article includes new research involving humans the Journal requires documentation of "informed consent."
+The Journal of Astrobiology publishes new research, reviews and commentary.
+If your article includes new research involving humans the Journal requires documentation of "informed consent."
 If your article includes new research involving animals, the Journal requires a statement that animal rights were respected.

-Published by the Journal of Astrobiology.The Journal of Astrobiology and Space Science Reviews was co-founded by C.H.
-Gibson, Professor of Physics, University of California San Diego, Scripps Center for Astrophysics and Space Sciences, California.
+Published by the Journal of Astrobiology.The Journal of Astrobiology was founded in 2018.
 A majority of the Editors collectively "own" a majority interest in the Journal which is free, online, open access, and devoted only to the advancement of science.